On the intermediate Jacobian of M5-branes: Topology of vertical divisors in elliptic Calabi-Yau fourfolds

-Let us start with 2-face divisors $\widehat{D}$.
-Per the stratification \eqref{eqn:face div in b stratification}, we know that 2-face divisors are toric two folds.
-Because all toric twofolds are rational surfaces, upon blowing down all the exceptional curves, we either arrive at $\Bbb{P}^2$ or $\Bbb{F}_n$ with $n\neq1.$ Because adding exceptional divisors to a line bundle does not change the Iitaka dimension of the line bundle, without any loss of generality, we can analyze a minimal model of $\widehat{D}$, which we denote by $\widehat{D}_{m}.$ Now, we note that no line bundle of $\Bbb{P}^2$ has Iitaka dimension 1.\footnote{The first Chern class of any line bundle of $\Bbb{P}^2$ can be represented by $a H$, where $a$ is an integer and $H$ is the hyperplane class of $\Bbb{P}^2.$ When $a$ is negative, no tensor power of the line bundle will have global sections, which implies that the Iitaka dimension of the line bundle is $-\infty.$ When $a=0,$ the corresponding line bundle is the structure sheaf, which by definition has dimension $0.$ When $a>0,$ as the dimension of the Newton polytope is $2,$ the line bundle also has dimension $2.$} Therefore, the existence of a line bundle $\mathcal{L}|_{\widehat{D}}$ with dimension 1 indicates that the minimal model of the 2-face divisor must be $\Bbb{F}_{n\ne 1}.$ Furthermore, the line bundle $\mathcal{L}|_{\widehat{D}_m}$ should be a multiple of the hyperplane class $H$ in the base of the $\Bbb{P}^1$ fibration in $\widehat{D}_m$.\footnote{The reason for this is that any power of the line bundle whose first Chern class is the class of the section of the fibration can only have one global section.
+Now, we note that no line bundle of $\Bbb{P}^2$ has Iitaka dimension 1.\footnote{The first Chern class of any line bundle of $\Bbb{P}^2$ can be represented by $a H$, where $a$ is an integer and $H$ is the hyperplane class of $\Bbb{P}^2.$ When $a$ is negative, no tensor power of the line bundle will have global sections, which implies that the Iitaka dimension of the line bundle is $-\infty.$ When $a=0,$ the corresponding line bundle is the structure sheaf, which by definition has dimension $0.$ When $a>0,$ as the dimension of the Newton polytope is $2,$ the line bundle also has dimension $2.$} Therefore, the existence of a line bundle $\mathcal{L}|_{\widehat{D}}$ with dimension 1 indicates that the 2-face divisor must be $\Bbb{F}_{n\ne 1}$ or $\Bbb{F}_1.$ Furthermore, the line bundle $\mathcal{L}|_{\widehat{D}_m}$ should be a multiple of the hyperplane class $H$ in the base of the $\Bbb{P}^1$ fibration in $\widehat{D}_m$.\footnote{The reason for this is that any power of the line bundle whose first Chern class is the class of the section of the fibration can only have one global section.
 This implies that the section corresponds to a line bundle of Iitaka dimension 0.
 If the first Chern class of a line bundle $L=aH+b S$ for $a,b>0,$ where $H$ is the hyperplane class and $S$ is the section, then the corresponding Newton polytope again has dimension 2.
 Because the dimension of the Newton polytope for a line bundle $L=aH$ for any positive integer $a$ is always 1, the only possibility here is $L=aH.$ } To ensure that the class $c_1(\mathcal L|_{\widehat D_m})$ (which is one-half times the class of the O7-plane locus restricted to $\widehat D_m$) is an integer class, for convenience, we write

 where $a\in2 \Bbb{Z}_{>0}.$ Now, by acting on $\widehat{D}_m$ with a composition of blowups and blowdowns to go back to $\widehat{D},$ we learn that

 where $b_i$ is $0$ or $1,$ and $E_i$ is an exceptional divisor.
 Note that $a H$ class can be understood as the intersection between a non-rigid O7-plane class and $\widehat{D}.$ Similarly, for $b_i=1,$ $E_i$ class should be understood as the intersection between a rigid $SO(8)$ stack and $\widehat{D}.$